 Back surgery will almost always be performed under general anesthesia.
 In addition to the usual risks associated with anesthesia, there are risks associated with the patient lying face down on the surgical table.

 This position changes the body’s hemodynamics — that is, how blood flows through the body.
 The position also limits the surgical team’s access to the patient’s airway.
 This requires extra care in the positioning of equipment, monitors, patient, and anesthesiologist.
-It is extremely important to have a physician anesthesiologist in the operating room to make sure everything is set up correctly and to be able to take immediate action in case anything goes wrong.
+It is extremely important to have an anesthesiologist in the operating room to make sure everything is set up correctly and to be able to take immediate action in case anything goes wrong.
+An anesthesiologist is a medical doctor who specializes in anesthesia, pain management, and critical care medicine.

 Back surgery can cause a high degree of post-operative pain.
 You should consider a number of options for pain relief in the days and weeks after surgery.
 These options should be discussed with a pain management specialist who can explain the pros and cons of each option or combination of options, including their effectiveness, potential side effects, potential for addiction, and impact on the recovery process.